-This facility, which earned Living Building Challenge Petal Recognition, was featured in the April 2017 issue of AHSRAE Journal.
+This facility, which earned Living Building Challenge Petal Recognition, was featured in the April 2017 issue of ASHRAE Journal.
 The LEED® Platinum building also received the highest LEED score of any residence hall in the world.

 This Winter 2015 article in High Performing Buildings magazine explains how this unique facility set and achieved its Zero Energy goals.